Funekyo/Ujiki/README.md

 ## ⚖️ license

+All translations are mine unless noted.

 All content is licensed under
 **Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International (CC BY-NC-SA 4.0)**
 [View license →](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 You’re welcome to share or adapt this work for non-commercial purposes, with attribution and the same license.
-Please refrain from commercial or proprietary use.
+Feel free to contact me for commercial or proprietary use.

 ---